-These black bean brownies are a treat that you enjoy with a little less guilt!
+Black bean brownies are a treat that you can enjoy with a little less guilt!
 No one will even notice that they include black beans.

 Sounds weird, right?
 If you haven’t tried beans in your baked goods yet, you’re missing out.

 Never thought I’d utter those words, but it’s true.